saadfareed/saadfareed/README.md

 ### I'm a Python Developer, Teacher and Researcher!

-- 🔭 I’m currently working as Backend Engineer @Turing.
+- 🔭 I’m currently working as Backend Engineer @OcloudSolutions.
 - 🌱 I’m currently expanding my knowledge in MERN Stack.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
 Taught over more then 600 students.